Atlanta

 3. Take written notes of all conversations you have had with customer service, the manufacturer, or the dealership.
 Include dates and names.

 4. Don’t be discouraged if the dealership or manufacturer says they have no responsibility in the matter and that you do not have a lemon law claim.
-Only a skilled Atlanta lemon law lawyer can truly review your case and determine whether you have the right to take legal action.
+Only a qualified Atlanta lemon law lawyer can truly review your case and determine whether you have the right to take legal action.
 It is important that you explore all your options before you even think of giving up.

 Georgia Lemon Laws and Consumer Rights